Indian women in business have become world-famous women leaders and entrepreneurs. We hope this essay will inspire you to achieve the same.

 There are many more successful women-owned businesses in India, such as the companies started by these Indian women entrepreneurs in the IT industry.

-All of these Indian women in business have one thing in common – determination – the most important factor for success in life.
+All of these Indian business women have one thing in common – determination – the most important factor for success in life.

 About the author: